Random matrices and Lyapunov coefficients regularity

 \SEC{Comments}

 \iniz

 Neither the theorem in \cite{FK960}, nor its extensions in \cite{Ra979}, have been used, the ergodic theorem being sufficient in the simple cases considered.
-The general and deep result in \cite{FK960} does not give the analyticity: for analyticity a more restricted class of matrices has to be considered like the class considered in \cite{Ru979} or here.
+The general and deep result in \cite{FK960} does not give analyticity: for analyticity a more restricted class of matrices has to be considered, {\it e.g.} the class considered in \cite{Ru979} or here.

 A simple application of theorem 1 is to matrices $(T_n)_{\s,\s'}>0$ with $1\le\frac{\max_{\s,\s'}(T_n)_{\s,\s'}}{\min_{\s,\s'}(T_n)_{\s,\s'}}\le C<\infty$: they have the cone property with $\G$ the cone of the vectors with components $\ge0$ and some, $n$-independent, cone ${\G\,}'$, \cite[Sec.3]{FK960}.
 This can be immediately applied to obtain free energy analyticity for a $1D$ spin glass with short range interaction as remarked in \cite[p.69]{Ru979}: indeed the positivity of $(T_n)_{\s,\s'}>0$ turns the problem into one in Statistical Mechanics with interaction $J_{\s\s'}=\log (T_n)_{\s,\s'}$, \cite[p.121]{Ru978}.